 Visitors must not bring drugs, stimulants or alcohol into our hospitals, either for patients to use or for themselves.

-Anyone is welcome to visit, but please don’t wear gang regalia, patches or gang colours.
+Everyone is welcome to visit, but please don’t wear gang regalia, patches or gang colours.
 Our Security team has authority to ask you to take these things off, or to leave the hospital.

 There is never an excuse for aggressive bad behaviour.
 We understand that stress, anxiety, grief and fear can cause people to act in a way they wouldn’t normally.
 However violence (words or actions) to staff patients or visitors will not be tolerated.
 Waikato DHB has a large Security team and a close relationship with Police.
 A person acting in a violent manner will be warned by staff then by Security personnel before they're asked to leave, depending on the level of violence involved.
 If it continues Police will be called.